b3-exmo/b3-exmo.github.io/docs/Commentated Docs/Too Sacred.md

 > *At times I have stumbled and been less than I should have been.
 All of us experience those wrenching, defining, difficult decisions that move us to a higher level of spirituality.
 They are the Gethsemanes of our lives that bring with them great pain and anguish. ==Sometimes they are too sacred to be shared publicly==.
 They are the watershed experiences that help purge us of our unrighteous desires for the things of the world.
 As the scales of worldliness are taken from our eyes, we see more clearly who we are and what our responsibilities are concerning our divine destiny.*

-&mdash; A Growing Testimony ([[1](https://www.churchofjesuschrist.org/study/general-conference/2000/10/a-growing-testimony?lang=eng&id=p5#p5)], [[2](https://www.churchofjesuschrist.org/study/general-conference/2000/10/a-growing-testimony?lang=eng&id=p13#p13)]), President James E. Faust, Second Counselor in the First Presidency, General Conference October 2000
+— A Growing Testimony ([[1](https://www.churchofjesuschrist.org/study/general-conference/2000/10/a-growing-testimony?lang=eng&id=p5#p5)], [[2](https://www.churchofjesuschrist.org/study/general-conference/2000/10/a-growing-testimony?lang=eng&id=p13#p13)]), President James E. Faust, Second Counselor in the First Presidency, General Conference October 2000

 &nbsp;

 > *I wish I could help everyone to understand this one simple fact: we believe in God because of things we know with our heart and mind, not because of things we do not know. ==Our spiritual experiences are sometimes too sacred to explain in worldly terms==, but that doesn’t mean they are not real.*

-&mdash; *[Be Not Afraid, Only Believe](https://www.churchofjesuschrist.org/study/general-conference/2015/10/be-not-afraid-only-believe?lang=eng&id=p35#p35)*, President Dieter F. Uchtdorf, Second Counselor in the First Presidency, General Conference October 2015
+— *[Be Not Afraid, Only Believe](https://www.churchofjesuschrist.org/study/general-conference/2015/10/be-not-afraid-only-believe?lang=eng&id=p35#p35)*, President Dieter F. Uchtdorf, Second Counselor in the First Presidency, General Conference October 2015

 &nbsp;

 > *We can help others become more familiar with the promptings of the Spirit when we share our testimony of the influence of the Holy Ghost in our lives.
 Remember that ==some experiences are too sacred to relate==.
 However, by sharing testimony of the Spirit in our lives, those who are unfamiliar with these promptings are more likely to recognize when they have similar feelings.*

-&mdash; *[Helping Others Recognize the Whisperings of the Spirit](https://www.churchofjesuschrist.org/study/general-conference/2009/10/helping-others-recognize-the-whisperings-of-the-spirit?lang=eng&id=p12#p12)*, Vicki F. Matsumori, Second Counselor in the Primary General Presidency, General Conference October 2009
+— *[Helping Others Recognize the Whisperings of the Spirit](https://www.churchofjesuschrist.org/study/general-conference/2009/10/helping-others-recognize-the-whisperings-of-the-spirit?lang=eng&id=p12#p12)*, Vicki F. Matsumori, Second Counselor in the Primary General Presidency, General Conference October 2009

 &nbsp;

 > *There is one title that the First Presidency and the Twelve seldom use, ==considering it too sacred—that of Apostle==.
 It is in that role that I come to you my beloved priesthood brethren.*

-&mdash; *[The Sanctity of Womanhood](https://www.churchofjesuschrist.org/study/general-conference/2000/04/the-sanctity-of-womanhood?lang=eng&id=p3#p3)*, Elder Richard G. Scott Of the Quorum of the Twelve Apostles, General Conference April 2000
+— *[The Sanctity of Womanhood](https://www.churchofjesuschrist.org/study/general-conference/2000/04/the-sanctity-of-womanhood?lang=eng&id=p3#p3)*, Elder Richard G. Scott Of the Quorum of the Twelve Apostles, General Conference April 2000

 &nbsp;

 > *Virtually all my experience in the hospital during that first period is lost to my memory.
 What is not lost is my memory of a journey outside the hospital, out to what seemed the edge of eternity. ==I cannot speak fully of that experience here==, but I can say that part of what I received was an admonition to return to my ministry with more urgency, more consecration, more focus on the Savior, more faith in His word.*

-&mdash; *[Motions of a Hidden Fire](https://www.churchofjesuschrist.org/study/general-conference/2024/04/13holland?lang=eng&id=p8#p8)*, President Jeffrey R. Holland, Acting President of the Quorum of the Twelve Apostles, General Conference April 2024
+— *[Motions of a Hidden Fire](https://www.churchofjesuschrist.org/study/general-conference/2024/04/13holland?lang=eng&id=p8#p8)*, President Jeffrey R. Holland, Acting President of the Quorum of the Twelve Apostles, General Conference April 2024

 Not as solid of a match, but context does suggest pretty heavily that this unspeakable experience drove this Apostle to go do Apostle things with more urgency.